News // 1.4.21

 The signs of osteoarthritis vary widely from very discreet to very severe.
 Some dogs and cats show no lameness, some become unwilling to exercise, and some have a hard time walking.
 A common sign in dogs is stiffness or lameness after waking.
 Cats often show no signs unless they are severe but can involve being less active/ sleeping more.

 Recognising arthritis in dogs can be difficult in many cases because the condition can progress slowly and dogs don’t complain about their aching joints.
 The consequences of osteoarthritis include joint pain and, over time, a potential loss of joint movement, strength, and fitness.
+Advanced diagnostic tools, such as X-ray, ultrasound, and endoscopy, can help veterinarians assess the extent of joint damage and develop an effective treatment plan.

 How can we help manage arthritis in dogs and cats?